gufranmirza/release-drafter/README.md

 - bug - Something isn't working
 - chore - Changes that do not relate to a bug or feature
 - feature - New feature or improvement
+- chore - Changes that do not relate to a bug or feature

 ### Semantic versioning labels

 - major - Following change needs a major version update
 - minor - Following change needs a minor version update
 - patch - Following change needs a patch version update

+### Other

+- skip-changelog - Won't be included in the changelog

+You can find them [here](https://github.com/joelazar/releaser-example/issues/labels) too.